Managing projects in multiple environments

 Breaking changes within a single project

 Sometimes you will need to adjust the existing models in your project.
 For instance, you might need to rename an element in a model for articles because the initial naming no longer makes sense and confuses content editors.
-You could rename the element directly in the content model, however, you risk that your application shows invalid content.
+Then, you might want to edit the element's codename to correspond to its new name.
+You could rename the element and edit its codename directly in the content model, however, you risk that your application shows invalid content.

 If you need to make breaking changes in your project, we recommend that you create new models in the Kentico Cloud project and keep backwards compatibility in your app until your content is migrated to the new model.